 Social security is a type of social assistance that helps millions of people across the country.
 This assistance is a direct payment from the government agency known as the Social Security Administration (SSA).

-Created in 1935 by President Roosevelt, the SSA was originally titled the Social Security Board (SSB).
+Created in 1935 by President Franklin Roosevelt, the SSA was originally titled the Social Security Board (SSB).
 The main purpose of the SSB was to administer the Social Security Act.

 If you need assistance, you are not alone.
 Every month, a number of qualified Reading citizens receive social security benefits.